KatherineMichel/digital-commonplace/README.md

 https://github.com/bnb/awesome-developer-streams#suz-hinton | GitHub - bnb/awesome-developer-streams:
 https://github.com/manuzhang/awesome-streaming | GitHub - manuzhang/awesome-streaming: a curated list of awesome streaming frameworks, applications, etc

+Books
+https://www.daolf.com/posts/best-python-books/ | 📕 The 25 most recommended python books of all-time. · daolf
+https://twitter.com/PierreDeWulf/status/1235216215620169728 | Pierre de Wulf on Twitter: "This time: Python 🐍.
+I wanted to know what were the most recommended Python books ever 🏆 So I've compiled more than 2000 recommendations from 130 lists and came up with this top 25 most recommended Python books of all-time 📕 THREAD 👇" / Twitter https://www.daolf.com/posts/best-programming-books/ | 📕 The 25 most recommended programming books of all-time. · daolf the pragrammatic programmer - Google Search https://twitter.com/upgundecha/status/1234005221426073601 | Unmesh Gundecha on Twitter: "This is my list of top 21 books on Software testing and automation.
+These helped me immensely shape my career in software testing and QA for last 20 years https://t.co/XkhI8H8tet" / Twitter https://twitter.com/aidanfeldman/status/1233454590957408256 | Aidan Feldman on Twitter: "another phrasing: "if you could ensure all new [engineering] managers read one book, what would it be?"" / Twitter https://github.com/daolf/Most-recommended-programming-books | daolf/Most-recommended-programming-books: The most recommended programming books of all-time.

 People
 https://www.twitch.tv/directory/following